LuJiansen/dscNanoSeq/README.md

 Then, install [ArchR](https://www.archrproject.com/) according to its tutorial.
 > [!CAUTION]
-> ArchR (v1.0.1) should be used to create arrow files for each sequencing library due to its compatibility to long fragment length of dscNanoATAC/dscNanoCUT data (In the newer version, fragments longer than 1000 bp will be discarded)
+> ArchR (v1.0.1) should be install to create arrow files for each sequencing library due to its compatibility to long fragment length of dscNanoATAC/dscNanoCUT data (In the newer version, fragments longer than 1000 bp will be discarded); The newer version of ArchR is suitable for downstream analyses.

-It takes ~ 30 min to finish the installation.
+It takes ~ 30 min to finish the installation, depending on the downloading speed.

 ## Prepare references
 1. Download the reference genome and chrom size file into the corresponding folder under [database](database). e.g.